RainbowXiaobo/How-to-use-FFmpeg/README.md

 In CMD.EXE type ffmpeg -version, if no error, Congratulations!
 You have finished the installation and configuration of FFmpeg.

 How to use? ffmpeg -i xxx.mp4 xxx.mp3

+If you have successfully configured {yt-dlp}， {yt-dlp} will automatically use ffmpeg.